|

 Where

-This beautiful sea anemone resembles blown glass and is sometimes
+seen?
+This beautiful anemone resembles blown glass and is sometimes

-seen on sand and near seagrasses on some of our shores.
+seen on sand and near seagrasses on our Northern shores.
+Sometimes on our Southern shores.
+Also called the Striped or Armed Anemone in Australia.

 with tentacles extended 20cm or more.
 The oral disk 5-8cm in diameter.